sivabalan32367/portfolio/README.md

 ### Cyber Security and Networking Intern @ Feroma Technologies
 * **Duration:** June 2025 - July 2025
 * Gained hands-on experience in cybersecurity and ethical hacking using Kali Linux, TurnKey Linux, and other distributions.
-* Worked on network configuration and troubleshooting using Cisco Packet Tracer.
+* Worked on network configuration and troubleshooting using Cisco Packet Tracer for simulating routing, switching scenarios, and firewall configuration.

 ---